Overview

 interest rates.
 While providing a fixed income stream, a convertible security also affords the

-appreciation of the common stock into which it is convertible.
-As the market price of the
+of the common stock into which it is convertible.
+As the market price of the underlying common

 Risks Associated with Exchange-Traded Funds